 It just may take a minute longer.
 See my Quick Tips Before Starting section below for easy substitutes!

 It's important to have your cream cheese at room temperature to avoid any lumps in the peanut butter filling.
 For the powdered sugar, sifting is best for the same reason—lumps.
 They will show up in the peanut butter mixture if not done.

 Beat in half of the whipped cream with the cream cheese peanut butter mixture, then fold in the rest.
 You want the peanut butter filling to be uniform in color (no white streaks from the whipped cream), and light and creamy in texture.

+Drizzle and swirl with hot fudge sauce.
 Once the peanut butter filling is smoothed out, you can drizzle over the top with hot fudge sauce.
-You only need a 1/4 cup.
-If the hot fudge is refrigerated, it’s helpful to warm it up in a microwaveable bowl.
+You only need a ¼ cup.
+If the hot fudge is refrigerated, it's helpful to warm it up in a microwaveable bowl.
 See my Quick Tips Before Starting section below for easy topping substitutes!

 To make the swirls, gently use a knife, a palette knife, or wooden skewer.

 Chill for a minimum of 2 hours or overnight.
 Place it uncovered in the refrigerator for the minimum 2 hours or overnight.
 This gives the chocolate peanut butter tart time to set.